bcgov/rems/README.md

 Usage
 -----

+**NOTE:** If you are using Windows, you must be running the 64-bit version of R, as the 32-bit version cannot handle the size of the ems data.
+In RStudio, click on Tools -&gt; Global Options and ensure the 64 bit version is chosen in the *R version* box.

 You can use the `get_ems_data()` function to get last two years of data (You can also specify `which = "4yr"` to get the last four years of data):

 ``` r